YohannPuri/spin/README.md

 # spin
-A todo app for the iPhone in Swift using SQLite, Core Graphics
+A todo app for the iPhone(Models 5 and above) in Swift using SQLite, Core Graphics(Through UIKit), UIScrollView(With AutoLayout) and animations(Through UIKit)